 Walgreens Boots Alliance Retail Pharmacies are Struggling

 The current forward dividend is $1.83 per share and Walgreens Boots offers an ~3.1% yield that is well covered by earnings.
 The current payout ratio is only ~30.8% based on an annual forward dividend of $1.83 and consensus forward earnings per share of $5.93.
-Walgreens Boots has raised the dividend for 44 straight years making it a Dividend Aristocrat and Dividend Champion.
+Walgreens Boots has raised the dividend for 44 straight years making it one of the Dividend Aristocrats and one of the Dividend Champions.
 The low payout ratio provides some confidence that the dividend will continue to be raised in the foreseeable future.

 From a valuation perspective, Walgreens Boots is trading below its historical valuation and that of the broader market.
 Based on consensus 2019 EPS, the forward price-to-earnings ratio is ~9.8.
 The trialing 10-year earnings multiple is roughly 15.0 But with current retail and e-commerce competition for pharmacies a lower multiple is probably justified.

 There is some risk here that Walgreens Boots continues to muddle along.
 But the company is making efforts to increase operational efficiencies and changing retail offerings.
 Some dividend growth investors may want to further research Walgreens Boots.